deformio/docs/docs/hooks.md

 This is a schema.
 If a document which triggered this hook matches this `condition` schema - this hook will commit an operation, otherwise it won't.

-If you want all documents to trigger a hook - make it's value equal a
+If you want all documents to trigger a hook - make `condition` value equal to

     {
         "type": "object",